Skip to content

 This will allow lenders to create an additional rate matrix per credit tier and product.
 The Special rates tab has the same fields as the Terms & Rates tab.

 We have included two fields in both the ‘Terms & Rates’ tab and the ‘Special Rates’ tab - “Term Type” and “Range”.
 There are three options for the Term Type - Closed, Convertible, and Open.
+This allows lenders to set up rates in the same product for different term types and offer different specials between the different term types.
+Provides more flexibility.
 The Range field can be used to specify the date range.
 This allows users to set up rate cards and easily switch between them by specifying the necessary date ranges for each.
 You can use the Active toggle switch to turn rates and or special rates on or off.
-The system will pull from the active rate card based on the date ranges set.
-It is important to note the date ranges cannot overlap.
+The system will pull from the active rate card based on the date ranges set as at the date the product is being applied.
+It is important to note the date ranges cannot overlap within the same tab (rate matrix or special rates).
+They can overlap between Rate Matrix and the Special Rates tabs.
+If there is a special rate set up that does overlap with a Rate Matrix rate the Special Rates will override and be the rate that is applied.

 ‘Commissions’ Tab

-The ‘Commissions’ tab allows lenders to adjust commission on a per product basis.
+The ‘Commissions’ tab allows lenders to set or adjust commission on a per product basis.
 To add a commission, at the product level, follow these steps:

 1. Navigate to the Products section of the Manager Portal.